-I love reading through this thread!
+I love reading through this thread at OBC!
 Though my tale isn't near as interesting as all of yours, I'll add mine to the list.

 I started collecting as a teenager in 1984.
 I had all ready played a few years of Little League, and baseball was, by far, my favorite sport.
 I discovered baseball cards while standing in the check-out line one day at the local grocery store, Market Basket.
 I noticed an "impulse buy" display of candy near the check-out stand, and included on this display were Topps Rack Packs.

 The rack packs contained 50+ cards including 1 glossy all star card of a player from the previous year's all star game.
 Best I can remember these rack packs sold for just under $1.
 I could occasionally talk my dad into splurging for a single rack pack on our regular visits to the store.